 CO-FOUNDER & MANAGING DIRECTOR

-Jacob Fertig is a Queens-raised, Brooklyn-based filmmaker and impact producer whose work unites documentary traditions and social action.
-He is a Senior Fellow at Humanity in Action, a 2020 Full Frame Fellow, 2021 Doc Society Art & Impact Fellow, and 2022 Feature Development Studio Fellow at NYU Production Lab.
-He is producing the feature documentary SEARCHING FOR ARAMSAYESH GAH with director Jaydn Ray Gosselin (co-directed by Elahe Zivardar) and the Academy Award-nominated team at Field of Vision.
-Jacob holds a BFA from the NYU Tisch Kanbar Institute of Film & Television, and an MPA in Advocacy and Political Action from the NYU Wagner Graduate School of Public Service.
-He resides on Canarsee land of the Leni Lenape people and pays tribute to stewards past, present, and emerging.
+Jacob Fertig is a New York-based filmmaker and writer whose work unites documentary traditions and social action.
+He is a Senior Fellow at Humanity in Action, a 2020 Full Frame Fellow, 2021 Doc Society Art & Impact Fellow, a 2022 NYU Feature Development Studio Fellow, and a 2022 Doc Society Co-Creation Lab Fellow.
+Jacob holds a BFA in Film & Television from the NYU Tisch School of the Arts, and an MPA in Nonprofit Management, Advocacy & Political Action from the NYU Wagner Graduate School of Public Service.
+He resides on Lenape land and pays tribute to stewards past, present, and emerging.

 Jaydn Ray Gosselin